History of South Africa: First World War

 25,000 Black South Africans were recruited at the request of the British War Cabinet to serve as non-combatant labourers in the South African Native Labour Contingent (SANLC).
-21,000 of them were deployed to France as stevedores at French ports, where they were housed in segregated compounds.
+21,000 of these people were deployed to France as stevedores at French ports, where they were housed in segregated compounds.
 A total of 616 men from the Fifth Battalion of the SANLC drowned on 21 February 1917 when the troopship SS Mendi, on which they were being transported to France, collided with another vessel near the Isle of Wight.
 The Mendi disaster was one of South Africa's worst tragedies of the Great War, second perhaps only to the Battle of Delville Wood.
 The South African government issued no war service medal to the black servicemen and the special medal issued by King George V to "native troops" that served the Empire, the British War Medal in bronze, was disallowed and not issued to the SANLC.

 Black and mixed-race South Africans who had supported the war were embittered when post-war South Africa saw no easing of white domination and racial segregation.

 The assistance that South Africa gave the British Empire was significant.
 Two German African colonies were occupied, either by South Africa alone or with significant South African assistance.
 Manpower, from all races, helped Allied operations not just on the Western Front and Africa, but also in the Middle East against the Ottoman Empire.
 South Africa's ports and harbours on the Home Front were a crucial strategic asset when conducting a war on a global scale.
 Providing important rest and refuelling stations, the Royal Navy could ensure vital sea lane connections to the British Raj, and the Far East stayed open.

 Economically, South Africa supplied two-thirds of gold production in the British Empire, with most of the remainder coming from Australia.
 At the start of the war, Bank of England officials in London worked with South Africa to block gold shipments to Germany, and force mine owners to sell only to the British Treasury, at prices set by the Treasury.
 This facilitated purchases of munitions and food in the United States and neutral countries.